 Combined Ultrasound and Nerve Stimulator-Guided Deep Nerve Block May Decrease the Rate of Local Anesthetics Systemic Toxicity

 Researchers studied how often local anesthetics systemic toxicity (LAST) occurs during deep nerve block of the lower extremity when performed under ultrasound guidance versus nerve stimulator guidance.
+The

-The team from China also was interested in identifying risk factors associated with the complication.
+team from China also was interested in identifying risk factors associated with the complication.
 They randomized 300 patients to lumbar plexus block (LPB) or sciatic nerve block (SNB) with ultrasound guidance,

 nerve stimulator guidance, or dual guidance.
 The main outcome was incidence of LAST, which was documented in a total of 18 patients.
-The 12 percent occurrence rate was significantly higher in the ultrasound
+The 12 percent occurrence rate was significantly higher in the ultrasound group

-group compared with rates of 4 percent and 2 percent, respectively, in nerve stimulator group and the dual group.
-Risk factors associated with LAST in the setting of LPB and SNB, aside from ultrasound guidance,
+compared with rates of 4 percent and 2 percent, respectively, in nerve stimulator group and the dual group.
+Risk factors associated with LAST in the setting of LPB and SNB, aside from ultrasound guidance, included

 From "Combined Ultrasound and Nerve Stimulator-Guided Deep Nerve Block May Decrease the Rate of Local Anesthetics Systemic Toxicity"